Dye Penetrant Testing

 It is essential that the material is carefully cleaned first, otherwise, the Dye Penetrant Inspection penetrant will not be able to enter the defect.
 If surface penetrant is not fully removed, misleading indications will result.

-InCon have designated Bays for DPI testing at our Test House and specialise in fast turnaround of items in for a test, often on a ‘while you wait for’ basis if need be.
-Items are returned back to Clients in the same clean state as we receive them in.
+InCon have designated Bays for DPI testing at our Test House and specialise in fast turnaround of items in for a test, often on a 'while you wait for' basis if need be.
+Items are returned to clients in the same clean state as we receive them in.